 1. If your project is one-sided, only use it on the upper looper, which is the thread on the right side of the fabric.
 For two-sided projects, use it on both loopers.

-3. Pick an appropriate needle (for example, a metallic needle) and make sure the thread will pass through the eye before you spend time threading the machine.
+3. Pick an appropriate needle (for example, a metallic needle) to make sure the thread will pass through the eye.

 4. Always check the label to know if the thread is machine washable, dryable, or able to be pressed.

 6. Use a thread net for slippery decorative threads that fall off the spool and pool at the base.
 For example, rayon threads and metallic, decorative threads.

 Serger Thread Weight Explained